Yawa Hansen-Quao: Career

 When the time came for Hansen-Quao to leave Ashesi, she wanted to create a community that nurtured leaders, similar to her Ashesi experience.
 Her strong belief in the intrinsic leadership of African women led to her creating the Leading Ladies Network (LLN), a resource and relationship base for young women as they take leadership roles in government, civil society, corporate organizations and others.
 Through its Female Leadership Advancement, Mentoring and Empowerment Series, LLN trains young women to be instruments of social change, supporting them in all areas and preparing them to be servant leaders in their chosen fields.
 These women carry out projects to improve their societies and are prepared to take on further leadership roles.

-Aside from her regular duties as a founder, Hansen-Quao is a member of the board of directors of the Ashesi University College, on the advisory board of Women's Institute for Global Leadership, Benedictine University, a member of the African Leadership Network and the World Economic Forum's Global Shapers Community.
+Aside from her regular duties as a founder, Hansen-Quao is a member of the board of directors of the Ashesi University, on the advisory board of Women's Institute for Global Leadership, Benedictine University, a member of the African Leadership Network and the World Economic Forum's Global Shapers Community.
 She also serves as a leadership consultant to UN Women helping to develop leadership curricula to enhance the capacity of women leaders in East and Southern Africa.